WebOrigami/docs/src/content/pattern/operations.md

   }
 ```

-The `get` method look in each of the graphs in turn, return the first value it finds that's not `undefined`.
+The `get` method look in each of the graphs in turn, returning the first value it finds that's not `undefined`.

 ```js
   async get(key) {